Share On Social!

 3. A World-Renowned Scientific Planning Committee

-Advancing the Science of Cancer in Latinos has a deep Advancing the Science of Cancer in Latinos.
+Advancing the Science of Cancer in Latinos has a deep commitment to addressing the health inequities that are driving cancer disparities.

 The committee has many experts in cancer health disparities.
 Members were selected by their diverse educational backgrounds, expertise in different areas of cancer health disparities research, and experience organizing other conferences.